Mom's Soft and Moist Zucchini Bread Recipe

 I can't tell you how old this recipe is, but I can tell you that it's written in a notebook that is older than I am.
 I can also say that until someone copies and pastes this as their own, you won't find it anywhere else.
 My mom gets many compliments on it, and I'm happy to share the recipe here.

-Note: Feel free to use less oil, or substitute in applesauce for some of the oil.
+Note: Original posting edited to reduce the amount of oil.
+Feel free to substitute in applesauce for some of the oil.
 Readers have left helpful comments on their experiences.

 What'd You Think?